 1.3.3.10 Mental/Behavioral Health and Clinical Supports for Children in Emergency Juvenile Shelter Care

 Children’s mental and behavioral health needs are key components of meeting safety and well-being goals.
 If a Child has been receiving mental and behavioral health services prior to CWES, it is important to ensure continuity of care.
-Additionally, there is a high likelihood mental and behavioral health services will need to continue during reintegration.
+Additionally, there is a high likelihood mental and behavioral health services will need to continue during Reintegration.
 For each Child in Emergency Juvenile Shelter Care, the Contractor shall:

 Communicate concerns that arise at intake pertaining to mental health/behavioral health to the Referring Worker.